 After either method, drain the beans before using them as directed in the recipe.

-If you are in the mood for even more Italian comfort food, then be sure to check out my recipe for Hearty Tuscan Soup.
+If you are in the mood for even more Italian comfort food, then be sure to check out this recipe for Spicy Arrabiata Penne pasta.